obs-nebula/gamma-ray/traces/04/README.md

-# How to deploy an Express application on OpenShift Local with OTEL-JS Auto-instrumentation + OTELCOL operator + Jaeger operator
+# How to enable/disable OTEL-JS traces from an Express application deployed to OpenShift

 ## Create a project